gidmoth/freeswitch-connector/README.md

 WantedBy=multi-user.target
 ```

-The sleep is to wait for freeswitch to be ready.
+The `sleep` is to wait for freeswitch to be ready.
+The `AmbientCapabilities` are only required when you want to listen on a low port, like 443 in the example.
+Arbitrary ports higher than 1024 don't require those Caps.

 For TLS setup please refer to the [respective section in the description for the containeer install](https://github.com/gidmoth/freeswitch-connector#tls).
 It's just the same on bare metal.